dgower/p2/source/_posts/2014-03-06-TheBot-Journey-So-Far.markdown

 category: issue09
 authors:
     - name: Karan Misra
-      twitter:
+      twitter: @kid0m4n
+      github: github.com/kidoman
-      avatar:
+      avatar: karanmisra-avatar.jpg
 ---

 “ Robots that are controlled by node.js.”
 The idea imprinted on me immediately.

 “A crowd controlled robotic car!"

 A fun product with a tonne of learning potential.
 However, doing a "follow the blog posts/tutorials" stitch and patch job recommended on the NodeBots site did not excite me one bit.
-Sure, we’d done in two days, but what would we have learned in the process?
+Sure, we’d done it in two days, but what would we have learned in the process?

-Although I have worked extensively on node.js, the language did not interest me much - ambiguous syntax, callbacks, promises, etc. I had been looking for an opportunity do something real in Golang, and building a concurrent open source firmware for such a platform was just the ticket.
+Despite having worked extensively on node.js, the language did not interest me much - ambiguous syntax, callbacks, promises, etc. I had been looking for an opportunity do something real in Golang, and building a concurrent open source firmware for TheBot was just the ticket.
 TheBot is first and foremost an experiment.
 An experiment aimed at research and learning.
 An experiment to kickstart a hardware engineering ethos in ThoughtWorks.
 Birthed as a crowd controlled robotic car that transmits video feed back to the controller; the vision has transformed many times during the development.
 Can it be the ultimate open source sensing/proximity prototyping platform?
 Should it be miniaturized and easy to mass produce?
 Could we extract a product out of this?

 >> “TheBot’s value is the immense learning and research potential.”